Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-We compare the proposed method with state-of-the-art algorithms on VSPW~\cite{miao2021vspw} in \tabref{table:results_sota}.
+\myPara{Results on CFFM.} We compare the proposed method with state-of-the-art VSS methods on VSPW~\cite{miao2021vspw} in \tabref{table:results_sota}.
 The results are analyzed from different aspects.
-For small models (\# of parameters $<$ 20M), our method outperforms corresponding baseline with a clear margin, while introducing limited model complexity.
-For example, using the backbone MiT-B0, we obtain 2.5\% mIoU gain over the strong baseline of SegFormer~\cite{xie2021segformer}, with the cost of increasing the parameters from 13.8M to 15.5M and reducing the FPS from 73.4 to 43.1.
-Our method also provides much more consistent predictions for the videos, outperforming the baseline with 5.0\% and 5.6\% in mVC$_8$ and mVC$_{16}$, respectively.
+For small models (number of parameters less than 20M), CFFM outperforms corresponding baselines with a clear margin, while introducing limited model complexity.
+For example, using the backbone MiT-B0, CFFM has 2.5\% mIoU gain over the strong baseline of SegFormer~\cite{xie2021segformer}, with the cost of increasing the parameters from 13.8M to 15.5M, increasing MACs from 33.0G to 55.4G, and reducing the FPS (frames per second) from 73.4 (f/s) to 43.1 (f/s).
+Our method also provides much more consistent predictions for the videos, outperforming the baseline with 5.0\% and 5.6\% in terms of mVC$_8$ and mVC$_{16}$, respectively.
+Note that both metrics mVC$_8$ and mVC$_{16}$ provide an evaluation of visual consistency within predicted masks for videos, as verified in~\cite{miao2021vspw}.

-For large models, our approach achieves the new state-of-the-art performance in this challenging dataset and also generates visually consistent results.
-Specifically, our model with 26.5M parameters (slightly larger than SegFormer~\cite{xie2021segformer} with MiT-B2) achieves 44.9\% mIoU at the frame rate of 23.8fps.
+For large models (number of parameters $>$ 20M), CFFM achieves state-of-the-art performance in this challenging dataset and also generates visually consistent results.
+Specifically, our model using MiT-B2 has 26.5M parameters (slightly larger than SegFormer~\cite{xie2021segformer}) and achieves 44.9\% mIoU at the FPS of 23.8 (f/s), using 79.6G MACs.
 Our large model (based on MiT-B5) achieves mIoU of 49.3\% and performs best in terms of visual consistency, with mVC$_8$ and mVC$_{16}$ of 90.8\% and 87.1\%, respectively.
-For all backbones (MiT-B0, MiT-B1, MiT-B2 and MiT-B5), CFFM clearly outperforms the corresponding baselines, showing that the proposed modules are stable.
-The results validate the effectiveness of the proposed coarse-to-fine feature assembling and cross-frame feature mining in mining informative contexts from all frames.
+To summarize, for all backbones (MiT-B0, MiT-B1, MiT-B2, and MiT-B5), CFFM clearly outperforms the corresponding baseline, showing that the proposed modules are stable and provide consistent performance improvement.
+The results validate the effectiveness of the proposed coarse-to-fine feature assembling (CFFA) and cross-frame feature mining (CFM) in mining relevant information (\textit{local temporal contexts}) from nearby frames.